packmas13/registration/README.md

 # Hints

+Run `make install-dev` if you plan to write some code (installs the linter).

 Run `make lint` to format your files using [black](https://github.com/psf/black).

 After changing models run `make migrations` to generate the migrations files and `make migrate`.